simongeilfus/Cinder-Gx/README.md

 Very basic and incomplete support for texture loading from `Surface`, `Channel` and `ImageSource`.
 Currently adding to this on a per-need basis.
 Could definitely benefit some more love.

+#### PipelineState

+As this becomes the main way of describing any graphic task, the wrapper for this is a bit heavier than elsewhere, maybe too heavy?
+I think it would be great to have some sort of system to ease even more the creation of pipelines.
+Maybe be a series of default common pipelines or a system *à la* `ShaderDef`.

 #### DrawContext

 `DrawContext` is a small prototype of convenience drawing functions.
-It is meant to give the same interface as `cinder/gl/draw.h` and part of `cinder/gl/wrapper.h`.
+It is meant to bring the same interface as `cinder/gl/draw.h` and part of `cinder/gl/wrapper.h` in a non *immediate-mode* context.
 This is very much a work in progress but I believe has an already strong base.
 More on this soon.
 There's an app using it in the `tests` folder.

 #### Mesh & Batch

-Prototype of a `cinder::gl` equivalent interface.
+Prototypes of `cinder::gl::VboMesh/Batch` equivalent interface.
 Obviously `Batch` responsability becomes much larger as shaders are not linked at a program level but at a pipeline level.
 Which clearly brings tons of other state related things along. `Batch` also owns a `ShaderResourceBinding` object which is `Diligent`'s way of dealing with descriptors.
 Hopefully `Batch` brings some balance between easy to use but still complete and flexible for more advanced tasks.

 More soon!